KAIST-AILab/SyncVSR/README.md

         # Get traditional VSR objective loss such as Word classification loss, CTC loss, and LM loss
         loss_objective = ...

-        # get latent of the encoder from input video frames
+        # Obtain the latent representation from the encoder for input video frames of length seq_len
+        # with a special token inserted at the start.
         last_hidden_state = self.encoder(videos) # [B, seq_len+1, hidden_size]

         # Get audio reconstruction loss